 by Immortalwildcat

-By midmorning the shoveling was finished, Jason Todd was off at school, and Bruce Wayne was awake, fed, showered, shaved, dressed, and studying stock reports as he awaited his morning visitors.
+By midmorning the shoveling was finished, Jason Todd was off to school, and Bruce Wayne was awake, fed, showered, shaved, dressed, and studying stock reports as he awaited his morning visitors.

 The first in the door was a face long familiar in Wayne Manor.
 “Bruce!
 How’s the leg?”